 Description & Purpose: Proctor's Agricultural District essentially mirrors the town's flood hazard area along the banks of the Otter Creek.
 Federal, state, and local regulations severely restrict development in these areas due to safety and insurance reasons.
-Future development in these areas should promote the continuation of small scale agricultural operations.
+Future development in these areas should permit all types of agricultural uses and prohibit all other land development except low density residential development.